FrankShi9/CrossGiT/README.md

 # CrossGiT
-Next Gen Graph-Image-Text Cross-Modal Transformer for quantum and analog computers (even better waiting on you, future of us all)
+Next Gen Graph-Image-Text Cross-Modal Transformer von Neumann prototype for quantum and analog computers (even better waiting on you, future of us all)

 ## Forget Einsum, do elementwise ops parallelism